-29. Preventing radicalisation: the Prevent duty
+30. Preventing radicalisation: the Prevent duty

-- Children are vulnerable to extremist ideology and radicalisation Schools have a duty to prevent pupils from being drawn into terrorism.
-(See Annex B, KCSIE 2023 for sources of advice for staff on preventing radicalisation.) - The DSL will undertake Prevent awareness training and make sure that staff are appropriately trained to equip them to identify and protect any pupils at risk of radicalisation.

-The DSL and DDSL are aware of local procedures for making a Prevent and Channel referral which is seen as part of the school's wider safeguarding obligations.
+- KCSIE 2024 defines radicalisation as 'the process of a person legitimising support for, or use of, terrorist violence'. - Learners are susceptible to extremist ideology and radicalisation.
+Schools have a duty to prevent pupils from becoming terrorists or supporting terrorism.
+(See Annex B, KCSIE 2024 for sources of advice for staff on preventing radicalisation.) - We recognise that: - there is no single route to radicalisation.
+However, there are some behavioural traits that could indicate that a learner is susceptible to radicalisation into terrorism. - radicalisation is not a linear process.
+Learners may express a combination of behaviours at different times. - The DSL (and any deputies) will: - take any concerns about the potential radicalisation of a pupil seriously and take the same approach as any safeguarding concern. - o consider an individual's behaviour in the context of wider influencing factors and susceptibilities. - $\circ$ In most cases, speak with the learner and their parents or carers (if under 18). - consider contextual, vulnerability and protective factors to make a comprehensive assessment of risk and harm. - keep a written record of all concerns, discussions and decisions made, and the reasons for those decisions. - The DSL or a member of the safeguarding team will undertake Prevent awareness training and make sure that staff are appropriately trained to equip them to identify and protect any pupils at risk of radicalisation. - The DSL and DDSL are aware of local procedures for making a Prevent and Channel referral which is seen as part of the school's wider safeguarding obligations.
 Prevent referrals are assessed and may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are at risk of being drawn into terrorism and consider the appropriate support required.
-An individual will be required to provide their consent before any support delivered through the programme is provided.
+An individual will be required to provide their consent before any support delivered through the programme is provided. - The member of staff assigned as the school's Prevent Lead will ensure a detailed Prevent risk assessment is undertaken and reviewed at least annually, based on the DfE risk assessment template and advice Prevent duty: risk assessment templates GOV.UK (www.gov.uk).
+This includes the risks posed by students' access to the internet and social media and the school's mitigating actions, such a monitoring and filtering internet use.

-30. Use of reasonable force/restraint
+31. Use of reasonable force/restraint

 - The Academy's behaviour policy explains our procedures on the use of restraint/reasonable force, which enable and support staff to make appropriate physical contact to safeguard children.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
-'Reasonable' in these circumstances means 'using no more force than is needed'. - The school's policy follows DfE guidance Use of reasonable force in schools, and includes: - response to risks presented by incidents involving children with additional vulnerability SEND, mental health or with medical conditions - duties under the Equality Act 2010 in relation to making reasonable adjustments, non-discrimination and their Public Sector Equality Duty - positive and proactive behaviour support to reduce the occurrence of challenging behaviour and the need to use reasonable force
+'Reasonable' in these circumstances means 'using no more force than is needed'.
+The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom. - The school's policy follows DfE guidance Use of reasonable force in schools, and includes: - response to risks presented by incidents involving children with additional vulnerability SEND, mental health or with medical conditions

+- duties under the Equality Act 2010 in relation to making reasonable adjustments, nondiscrimination, and our Public Sector Equality Duty - positive and proactive behaviour support to reduce the occurrence of challenging behaviour and the need to use reasonable force

-31. Curriculum - Opportunities to Teach Safeguarding
+32. Curriculum - Opportunities to Teach Safeguarding